Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Introduction

 \section{Introduction}

-The rising presence of mobile robots alongside humans has increased growing security and safety concerns.
-One of the main challenges in this context is the ability of robots to justify their actions and decisions, particularly in safety-critical scenarios \citep{Sado2023}.
-Therefore, it is essential to ensure that the events performed when developing an action or behavior are reliable and transparent \citep{borgo2018}.
-Equally important is the capacity to render such explanations comprehensibly to non-expert users, offering appropriate, effective, and natural answers to their queries \citep{Rosenfeld2019,Cruz2023}.
+The increasing integration of mobile robots into human environments has raised significant concerns regarding their transparency and trustworthiness.
+A key challenge in this context is ensuring that robots can provide meaningful justifications for their actions and decisions, particularly in safety-critical scenarios where their behavior may impact human well-being \cite{Sado2023}.
+Transparent and reliable explanations are essential \cite{borgo2018}, as they not only support effective human-robot interactions but also help build trust, particularly among non-expert users who depend on clear, accessible interpretations of robotic behavior \cite{Rosenfeld2019,Cruz2023}.
+However, the complexity of robotic decision-making processes and the need for thorough post-event analysis make it particularly difficult to achieve these goals.

-The most substantial evidence in post-event analysis relates to the logging and auditing capabilities, which are essential to mitigate technical issues and provide forensic evidence to detect any data tampering or unauthorized leakage.
-Therefore, a trustworthy and secure log system is needed when generating a complete trace of a robot's behavior \citep{slais2023}.
-The system must ensure the integrity, confidentiality, and availability of the agent and the data.
-Additionally, it should possess the capability of incident detection, facilitating investigations, and ensuring compliance, ultimately improving the overall security of the robot.
+To address these challenges, accountability must be ensured using a robust tamper-proof logging system.
+The most effective evidence for post-event analysis comes from logging and auditing capabilities, which are essential for mitigating technical issues and providing forensic evidence to detect data tampering or unauthorized breaches.
+These systems must guarantee the integrity, confidentiality, and availability of data while enabling incident detection, compliance, and forensic investigation \cite{slais2023}.

-Regarding log systems vulnerabilities, covering tracks has become a common practice for attackers, erasing any traces that could lead to their identification or assisting in the analysis of their actions.
-As a result, it is necessary to strengthen system properties against unauthorized modifications \citep{Ahmad2019}.
-This fact not only includes safeguarding the integrity of log data but also implementing measures to detect and counteract attempts at tampering.
-Accountability is equally required, enabling detection and isolation of faulty behaviors and their origin.
-It must not only provide tamper resistance, but also to offer verifiability for checking the integrity of log entries against tampering.
-Moreover, it should guarantee search accessibility, enabling access to specific records whose integrity can be verified \citep{chui2021}.
+However, covering tracks in log systems has become common practice for attackers, erasing any traces that could lead to their identification or assisting in the analysis of their actions.
+Therefore, it is necessary to strengthen the system properties to prevent unauthorized modifications \cite{Ahmad2019}.
+This includes safeguarding the integrity of log data and implementing measures to detect and counteract tampering attempts.
+Effective accountability solutions must ensure the detection and isolation of faulty behaviors and their origin.
+Moreover, they should guarantee search accessibility, enabling access to specific records whose integrity can be verified \cite{chui2021}.